aeleftheriadis/aeleftheriadis.github.io/index.md

 ---
 # Hello there

 This is my personal blog.
-I'm a professional Web Developer/Mobile with 6 years experience
+I'm a professional Web/Mobile Developer with 6 years experience

 Living in Thessaloniki, Greece.